 Media and photography consent

-Pictures and visual and audio recordings of attendees will only be taken with their explicit permission.
+Pictures and visual and audio recordings of attendees will taken during the festival.
+If you do not want your picture taken, please flag with a member of our staff.
 We will respect individual speakers’ media consent.

 If you have any questions, need further accommodations or help, please contact us at email@example.com